If you find yourself roaming around Kansai, don’t miss a chance to delve into all the best things to do in Nara.

 Feed the deer at Nara Park

-Nara Park is well-known in Japan for the free-roaming deer.
+Nara Park is well-known in Japan for its free-roaming deer.
 The deer here aren’t your average run-of-the-mill whitetails: They’re considered Shinto messengers from God and are revered by locals and foreigners alike.
-In fact, as soon as you get close, you’ll quickly discover that hanging around these mystical animals is one of the most unique experiences in Japan!
+In fact, as soon as you get close, you’ll quickly discover that hanging around these mystical animals is one of the most unique experiences in Japan

 As you walk through the park, you’ll see them grazing lazily in seemingly every direction.
 (Occasionally, you’ll even scope out the deer roaming various other areas of the city.)

 Visitors are welcome to feed the deer.
 There are even vendors throughout the park that sell treats (shika-senbei) for them.
-Just be cautious as they are wild animals and can sometimes get unintentionally aggressive when they’re peckish.
+Just be cautious; they are wild animals and can sometimes get unintentionally aggressive when they’re peckish.

-While the park is lovely, the location is the main reason to make it your first stop, whether you’ve got just one day in Nara or few.
-Several of the next few Nara attractions are close by, making it the perfect place to launch your itinerary.
+While the park is lovely, the location is the main reason to make it your first stop, whether you’ve got just one day in Nara or a few.
+Several other popular tourist attractions are close by, making it the perfect place to launch your itinerary.

 Note that if you’re visiting Nara on a day trip, you can also get off the train near the park entrance.